maxi07/PySyncOCR/README.md

 ## Development
 For developing we can use the built-in Flask server.
 To get debug output and use flask, run the `main.py` from VSCode with the `--dev` option or use the preconfigured launch.json.

+Please use the hooks provided in the '.hooks' directory by running 'git config core.hooksPath .hooks/'